 The Group's all-season recreational operation is located in Niseko, Hokkaido, Japan, which is one of the premium ski destinations in the world.
-There are various facilities and recreational activities operated by the Group, including "Hanazono EDGE" (a restaurant and entertainment centre), ski lifts, ski equipment rental, a ski school and snowmobile tours in winter, "Hanazono Zipflight", rafting tours, tree-trekking, e-bikes and golfing in the summer.
-Afternoon tea on the lake by Pierre Hermé Paris and an extension of the art exhibition of "42°N Art Hanazono - Mountain Lights", Prismatic Spring and Moon Blooms, were launched during the year under review.
+There are various facilities and recreational activities operated by the Group, including "Hanazono EDGE" (a restaurant and entertainment centre), ski lifts, ski equipment rental, a ski school and snowmobile tours in winter, "42°N Art Hanazono - Mountain Lights", "Hanazono Zipflight", which features the longest zipline in East Asia, rafting tours and golfing in summer.